Placing a Gate in a Terrain Wall

 - On the Newels/Balusters panel, increase the Newel Height from its default value of 42" to 48" and the Newel Width to 21" and notice that the preview image in the dialog updates to show this change.
 Also uncheck Default and Draw Newels/Balusters.

-- On the Railing panel check No Rail.
+- On the Rail Style panel check No Rail.

 - On the Materials panel, set the Newel's materials to be the same as that which we used for the Terrain Walls, which was Cambria.